-Ayrshire: About 1 mile north of Brodick on Isle of Arran, on minor road west of A841, on north side of Brodick Bay, at Brodick Castle.
+Ayrshire: About 1 mile north of village of Brodick on Isle of Arran, on minor road west of A841, on north side of Brodick Bay, at Brodick Castle.

 NTS NS 016378 OS: 69 KA27 8HY